 AmeriHealth Caritas North Carolina will need to approve some treatments and services before you receive them.
 AmeriHealth Caritas North Carolina may also need to approve some treatments or services for you to continue receiving them.
 This is called preauthorization.

 AmeriHealth Caritas North Carolina will honor your existing preauthorizations (preapprovals) for benefits and services for the first 90 days of your enrollment.
-If you have questions about preauthorizations, please call Member Services at 1-855-375-8811 (TTY 1-866-209-6421).

 Services requiring preauthorization include, but are not limited to, the services listed below: